smerth/macos-setup/README.md

 - [ ] Garage Band
 - [ ] Apple Developer

-## Log in to Github
+## Log in to Github on Safari

-Now that 1Password and Authy are installed, log in to GitHub as this will be usefull throughout.
+Later we'll abondon Safari in favor of Firefox but for since 1Password and Authy are installed, log in to GitHub as this will be useful throughout.

 ## Install Homebrew